Adults, professional supervision.

 I draw on knowledge from cognitive-affective neuroscience about how change occurs and on well -researched ideas about how the combination of unique individual factors and early experiences inclines us to think, relate and behave in certain ways.
 We may focus on the past, on current issues, on everyday matters, or on those experiences or concerns which are hard to voice in everyday life.

-I will be committed to being an active partner in your journey towards increased happiness and better health, which means being responsive, pro-active and honest - and ensuring no over-long silences.
+I will be committed to being an active partner in your journey towards increased happiness and better health, which means being responsive, pro-active and honest.

 Registrations and Professional Memberships